The European Disability Card

 Following the end of the pilot project, the European Commission conducted an evaluation study which indicated a positive result, recommending to widen the project to all Member States.
 Then, in March 2021, the new Disability Rights Strategy was published and one of the initiatives proposed is the European Disability Card.

 The Card will be one of the “Flagship Initiatives”, that means it is one of the most important and visible action of the strategy.
-The European Commission promises to deliver the Card by the end of 2023 and that it will become available in all Member States.
+The European Commission promises to deliver a proposal for the Card by the end of 2023 and that it will become available in all Member States.

 However, the Disability Rights Strategy does not give concrete explanations on how the Card will be introduced or what advantages Card holders can expect.
+The Strategy is very vague.
 It is now our task to give input to the European Commission to shape this initiative so it can best serve persons with disabilities.

 Latest news and articles